FrancoMelandri/challenge/README.md

         `./run.sh`

-    5. At the end of this process if you tpye http://localhost:19080 in you r browse you should see Service Fabric explorer
+    5. At the end of this process if you tpye http://localhost:19080 in your browser you should see Service Fabric explorer

 ---
  * Setup Service Fabric CLI